SE226G4/hospital-erp-g4-t6-er-flow/README.md

 ---

 ## Architectural Design
+## Project Source Files
+* To review the fully interactive UML models, you can download the original Visual Paradigm project file: [Download ER-FLOW-Analysis-Design.vpp](./)
 ### 1. Architectural Description
 The architecture of **ER-FLOW** follows a strict 3-tier pattern to guarantee high performance, clear separation of concerns, and rapid system responsiveness essential for emergency environments.
 The presentation layer (Client Layer) communicates with the backend services through a standardized interface called the `Emergency API`.
 Data operations are completely isolated within a dedicated `Database Access Component`, ensuring robust security, maintainability, and seamless database schema upgrades.